Homebrew/homebrew-core/.github/ISSUE_TEMPLATE.md

 ### Bug reports:

-Please replace this line with a brief summary of your issue **AND** if reporting a build issue include the link from:
+Please replace this section with a summary of your issue.
+Always include **exact commands that resulted in errors**, **exact error messages**, and ideally full transcripts of such commands.

+ If reporting a build issue, please also include the link from:

 `brew gist-logs <formula>`
 (where `<formula>` is the name of the formula that failed to build).